While IRENA and Central American countries hold workshop to overcome geothermal development barriers across the region.

 A workshop in El Salvador today, organised by IRENA and LaGeo, El Salvador’s state-owned generator of electricity from geothermal resources.

 That’s and in association with Deutsche Gesellschaft für Internationale Zusammenarbeitis (GIZ), seeks to identify the measures that may unlock the region’s vast geothermal potential.

 “Central America holds some of the world’s most promising geothermal resources, that if utilised can help the region secure and deliver, inexpensive electricity while stimulating low-carbon economic growth,” said Gurbuz Gonul, Acting Director of Country, Support and Partnerships at IRENA.
 “Through the sharing of knowledge, experience and lessons learned from the leading geothermal countries in Central America, this workshop will help establish the building blocks for the stable, long-term policy framework needed to overcome barriers in geothermal development,” added Mr. Gonul.

-Geothermal energy like my buddies at Dandelion Energy and Jay Egg have proven to provide stable and affordable electricity, and offers flexibility through the direct use of geothermal heat in domestic, commercial and industrial sectors.
+Geothermal energy like my buddies at Dandelion Energy and Jay Egg have proven.
+For they provide stable and affordable electricity.
+Also offers flexibility through the direct use of geothermal heat.
+That’s in domestic, commercial and industrial sectors.

 IRENA started implementing a regional capacity building program in Central America.
 That’s under the Global Geothermal Alliance.
 It’s a multistakeholder initiative aiming to increase the share of geothermal energy in the global energy mix.
 The capacity building program is supporting the development.
 That’s of capabilities of various stakeholders.
 All along the geothermal value chain in Central American countries.